-The department offers basic courses in French, and Russian.
+The department offers a minor in Spanish.
+Courses in the Spanish minor may include work in literature, grammar, composition, conversation, and culture.
+In addition, the department offers basic courses in French, and Russian.
 All foreign language studies provide awareness of the culture of the language and insight into the unique world view of different languages.